Scale-by-scale energy transfers in bubbly flows: Scale-by-Scale Energy Transfers

 We now summarize some choices that have been used in the past to study energy transfers in bubbly flows.
-Motivated by \citet{GaltierBanerjee2011}, \citet{Pandey_Ramadugu_Perlekar_2020,Ramadugu_Pandey_Perlekar_2020} defined the filtered energy as {\tt F1}, corresponding to the velocity-momentum correlator ({\tt C1}).
-For bubbly flows, they show that the buoyancy contribution varies non-monotonically with respect to the filter cutoff $K$, and both pressure and advective nonlinearity contributions transfer energy from large scales to small scales.
+Motivated by \citet{GaltierBanerjee2011}, \citet{Pandey_Ramadugu_Perlekar_2020,Ramadugu_Pandey_Perlekar_2020} defined the filtered energy as per definition {\tt F1}, corresponding to the velocity-momentum correlator ({\tt C1}).
+For bubbly flows, they show that the buoyancy contribution varies non-monotonically with respect to the filter cutoff $K$, and the total energy transfer (via advective nonlinearity, pressure and surface tension) is from large scales to small scales.
 In a subsequent work, \citet{PandeyMitraPerlekar2023} used density-weighted Favre velocity to study the energy transfers, i.e., definition {\tt F2}.
-This approach is extensively used to study scale-by-scale budget in compressible turbulence \citep{Aluie2013}, and leads to a (point-wise) positive definite filtered energy.
-For bubbly flows, the buoyancy contribution to the Favre budget is a monotonically increasing function of the filtering wavenumber $K$, the nonlinear flux shows a transfer from large scale to small scales, but the pressure contribution performs an inverse transfer.
-Alternatively, \citet{RAMIREZ2024104860} circumvented the need to define filtered energy by writing a spectral \textit{balance} equation instead.
-However, this comes at the cost of containing an additional inertial time-derivative term in the budget, which has a non-zero contribution in the steady state, thus has to be interpreted carefully.
+This approach is extensively used to study scale-by-scale budget in compressible turbulence \citep{Aluie2013}, and leads to a (point-wise) positive definite filtered energy. \citet{PandeyMitraPerlekar2023} found that the buoyancy contribution thus obtained is a monotonically increasing function of the filtering wavenumber $K$.
+While the pressure contribution here transfers energy from small to large scales, the net transfer is still downscales.
+Alternatively, \citet{RAMIREZ2024104860} circumvented the need to define filtered energy by writing a ``\textit{spectral balance}" equation instead.
+However, this comes at the cost of containing an additional inertial time-derivative term in the budget, which has a non-zero contribution in the statistically steady state, and thus has to be interpreted carefully.

 In the following, we review the scale-by-scale energy budget equations obtained using definitions {\tt F1} and {\tt F2}.
 For {\tt F1}, we derive an equivalent KHM relation for the velocity-momentum correlation using the definition {\tt C1}.